uptonking/d3v3/d3react/CONTRIBUTING.md

 + Fork the repo and create your branch from `master`.
 + If you've added code that should be **tested**, add tests!
-+ If you've changed APIs, update the [documentation](https://github.com/recharts/recharts.org) and demo.
++ If you've changed APIs, update the demo.
 + Ensure the test suite passes (`npm run test`).
 + Make sure your code lints (`npm run lint`) - we've done our best to make sure these rules match our internal linting guidelines.